12 ways to make connected smart toys safer

 2. Take care when shopping for smart toys online

-At this time of year, when online shopping is nearing its peak, scammers may be more likely to try to access your personal information such as bank account or credit card details.
+Scammers may try to access your personal information such as bank account or credit card details.
 Only use secure sites when shopping online – secure sites usually carry the padlock symbol.
 Get Safe Online has advice on how to protect yourself.

 3. Take your time to read the manual

-Don’t wait until Christmas Day, when excited children will want to just turn on a new toy or device and skip as much of the set-up process as they can.
-Take the time beforehand to read the manual and familiarise yourself with the security and privacy options available to you.
+Excited children may want to just turn on a new toy or device and skip as much of the set-up process as they can, but it is important to take the time beforehand to read the manual and familiarise yourself with the security and privacy options available to you.

 4. Change passwords and usernames from default settings